mitre/secure-coding-case-studies/java/msccs-13.md

 #### DBCPConnectionPool

-For the `DBCPConnectionPool`, the vulnerabilty stems from a lack of input validation on a `PropertyDescriptor` named `DATABASE_URL` within the `DBCPProperties`.
-This oversight allowed for mallicious use of the H2 database JAR (which is shipped by the default Apache NiFi distribution) to execute arbitrary Java code thus resulting in remote code execution.
+For the `DBCPConnectionPool`, the vulnerability stems from a lack of input validation on a `PropertyDescriptor` named `DATABASE_URL` within the `DBCPProperties`.
+This oversight allowed for malicious use of the H2 database JAR (which is shipped by the default Apache NiFi distribution) to execute arbitrary Java code thus resulting in remote code execution.

 ```diff